Rouble firms past 70 vs dollar for first time since early March

-MOSCOW, June 1 (Reuters) - The Russian rouble firmed in early trade on Monday, crossing the 70 threshold against the dollar for the first time since early March amid higher oil prices and hopes for a global recovery from the COVID-19 crisis.
+MOSCOW, June 1 (Reuters) - The Russian rouble firmed on Monday, crossing the 70 threshold against the globally weaker dollar for the first time since early March amid higher oil prices and hopes for a global recovery from the COVID-19 crisis.

+The rouble's target range in the short-term is 69-71.5 against the greenback, Sberbank Asset Management said in a weekly note.

-The global appetite for riskier assets, such as the rouble, got a boost from China, where factory activity unexpectedly returned to growth in May as strict measures to contain the coronavirus outbreak were eased.
+The global appetite for riskier assets, such as the rouble, got a boost from Chinese and European data that suggested the the global economy is showing signs of recovery.

-The downturn in Russia's manufacturing sector also lost steam, a PMI report showed on Monday.
+In Russia, the downturn in the manufacturing sector lost steam, a PMI report showed on Monday.

+Investors were also relieved that U.S. President Donald Trump left a trade deal with China intact despite moving to end Washington's special treatment for Hong Kong in retaliation for Beijing seeking to impose new security legislation on the city.

-But the novel coronavirus remains in focus in Russia, which has the third-largest number of cases after the United States and Brazil.
+But the novel coronavirus remains in focus in Russia, which has the third-highest number of cases after the United States and Brazil.

 Russia will start administering its first approved antiviral drug to treat coronavirus patients next week, the head of its sovereign wealth fund told Reuters, a move it described as "a game changer" that should speed a return to normal economic life.

 Higher crude prices supported Russian stock indexes.
-The dollar-denominated RTS index .IRTS was up 2.3% to 1,247.7 points.
-The rouble-based MOEX Russian index .IMOEX was 1.1% higher at 2,763.3 points.
+The dollar-denominated RTS index .IRTSended the day 2.3% higher at 1,247.6 points.
+The rouble-based MOEX Russian index .IMOEXclimbed 0.6% to 2,750.2 points.

 For Russian equities guide see RU/EQUITY